 Definition of DC-Coupled Resource: One or more Energy Storage Systems (ESS) combined with one or more wind and/or solar generators behind a single point of interconnection (POI), where these combined technologies are interconnected within the site using direct current (DC) equipment.
 The combined technologies are then connected to the ERCOT grid using the same direct current-to-alternating current (DC-to-AC) inverter(s).

 Note: To be classified as a DC-Coupled Resource, the ESS component of the Resource may need to meet a minimum percentage threshold requirement (nameplate MW and/or MWh rating) in relation to the nameplate MW rating of the solar/wind facility.
+ERCOT will review the need for a minimum percentage threshold requirement annually.
 In cases where the minimum threshold is not satisfied, the facility would be classified as a Wind or Solar Generation Resource.

 For purposes of this KTC document and discussion at the Battery Energy Storage Task Force (BESTF), an ESS in DC-Coupled combination with any technologies other than wind and solar is out of scope.